-Windows Phone 7 won't let users swap SD cards [UPDATED]Alex Wagner - Senior News Editor
+Windows Phone 7 won't let users swap SD cards [UPDATED]Alex Wagner - Editorial Director of News and Content

 Windows Phone 7 was unveiled yesterday to much press and fanfare, and now that everyone has had a good chance to examine the OS and the devices that it runs on, all of its intricacies are coming out.
 One of the biggest, and most interesting, aspects of WP7 is that the OS won't work properly if the user swaps in an SD card different from the one that the phone shipped with.
 According to Microsoft, Windows Phone 7 uses a "special, high-performance SD card" that is different from regular cards.
 When a phone is first set up, its internal storage and SD card are combined to form one storage system.
 If you put in a different SD card, Microsoft says that your Windows Phone won't work properly and data could be erased.
 It's important to note that not all WP7 devices will include an SD card slot, but there is at least one launch device that does sport a micro SD card slot: the Samsung Focus.